apache/inlong-website/docs/design_and_concept/the_format_in_inlong.md

 sidebar_position: 7
 ---

-## What is format?
+## What is format ?

 ![](img/format_and_flink.png)

-As shown in FIG:
+As shown in FIG :

 In Flink SQL , when reading and writing data , both adopt the form of Row , whose internal is an Object array `Object[]` , and each element in the array represents a field of the Flink table .
 The information about field type , name and precision is marked by `Schema` .